 Alzheimer’s disease (AD), the most common form of dementia, is neurological disorder that causes memory loss and cognitive decline.
 According to the Alzheimer’s Association, AD is the 6th leading cause of death in the United States.
 Every 66 seconds, someone in the US develops the disease.
 Current Alzheimer’s treatment consists of treating the symptoms rather than reversing the disease.
 Our assisted living home in Surprise that specializes in Alzheimer’s treatment and care does what we can to help.
+Now it might seem there is a simple treatment that could make a big difference.
+Vitamin B and Alzheimers are starting to have more and more correlation.

 Initial stages of AD usually includes mild confusion and difficulty remembering.
 And since the disease is neurodegenerative, it will progress to substantial memory loss.
 People may forget their loved ones – and change their personality.